-§ 27-401.
-Permitted Uses (See Attached Use Table)

-§ 27-402.
-CV - Conservation District.
+- § 27-401.
+Permitted Uses (See Attached Use Table) - § 27-402.
+CV Conservation District. - 1.
+Purpose.

-1. Purpose.
 The purpose of this district is to prescribe a zoning category for those areas where because of natural geographic factors and existing land uses, It is considered feasible and desirable to conserve open spaces, water supply sources, woodland areas, wildlife areas, visual amenities and views from the roadway, other natural resources, and farmland.
-This district may include steeply sloped areas, stream valleys, water supply, sources, wooded areas, and farmed areas adjacent thereto.

-A. The purpose of this district shall be consistent with the conservation and agricultural land use classification descriptions associated with the Rural Resource Areas (Natural and Rural Landscapes) contained in the Future Land Use Plan of the Dover Borough/Dover Township Joint Comprehensive Plan Growth Management Plan, 2007.

-2. Bulk and Area Regulations.
-The following shall be the standards for the CV District.

-A. Lot area:

-- (1) Minimum lot area: five acres for single family dwellings. - (2) Minimum lot area: five acres for special exception uses. - (3) Minimum lot area: five acres for an agribusiness. - B. Minimum lot frontage and width: 300 feet. - C. Minimum setbacks: - (1) Front setback: 40 feet. - (2) Rear setback: 40 feet. - (3) Side setback: 40 feet.

-D. Maximum lot coverage: Not more than 20% of the lot shall be covered by impervious coverage.
-If more than 50% of the site possesses slopes in excess of 15%, the maximum lot coverage shall be 10%.

-E. Maximum Building Height:

-(1) Agriculture structure, wind turbine and OTARD: 150 feet provided the structure is setback a distance at least equal to its height, from all property lines.

-(2) Other structures, and single-family detached dwellings: not to exceed 45 feet.
+This district may include steeply sloped areas, stream valleys, water supply, sources, wooded areas, and farmed areas adjacent thereto. - A. The purpose of this district shall be consistent with the conservation and agricultural land use classification descriptions associated with the Rural Resource Areas (Natural and Rural Landscapes) contained in the Future Land Use Plan of the Dover Borough/Dover Township Joint Comprehensive Plan Growth Management Plan, 2007. - 2.
+Bulk and Area Regulations.
+The following shall be the standards for the CV District. - A. Lot area: - (1) Minimum lot area: five acres for single family dwellings. - (2) Minimum lot area: five acres for special exception uses. - (3) Minimum lot area: five acres for an agribusiness. - B. Minimum lot frontage and width: 300 feet. - C. Minimum setbacks: - (1) Front setback: 40 feet. - (2) Rear setback: 40 feet. - (3) Side setback: 40 feet. - D. Maximum lot coverage: Not more than 20% of the lot shall be covered by impervious coverage.
+If more than 50% of the site possesses slopes in excess of 15%, the maximum lot coverage shall be 10%. - E. Maximum Building Height: - (1) Agriculture structure, wind turbine and OTARD: 150 feet provided the structure is setback a distance at least equal to its height, from all property lines. - (2) Other structures, and single-family detached dwellings: not to exceed 45 feet.

-F. Land clearing: a maximum of three-fourths of an acre per residential lot may be cleared of trees.

-3. Minimum Off-Street Parking.
-Off-street parking shall be provided in accordance with Part 7.

-5. Supplementary Regulations.
+- F. Land clearing: a maximum of 20% of a residential lot may be cleared of trees, excluding the area of up to 50' in width needed for adequate lot access. - 3.
+Minimum Off-Street Parking.
+Off-street parking shall be provided in accordance with Part 7. - 4.
+Signs.
+Signs shall be provided in accordance with Part 8. - 5.
+Supplementary Regulations.
 Part 5, "Supplementary Regulations," sets forth additional regulations which shall apply to all districts.